 Please carefully review any message that you or your student receives from the Dean of College and discuss how the expectations outlined within those messages fit with your student's anticipated role in the Dartmouth community.
 These conversations with your student, and your support of their attention to community expectations, will reaffirm a lifestyle that reinforces personal responsibility and a healthy progression toward adulthood.
 An additional key point of transition for parents and guardians is access to their student's information.
 The Family Education Rights and Privacy Act (FERPA) recognizes students in higher education as adults regardless of age.
 Therefore, we will require a student's permission to release information to their parents or guardians.

-It is our belief that students must demonstrate the same intelligence in all aspects of their Dartmouth lives that they utilize in their academic lives.
-They must think for themselves and conduct themselves in a manner becoming of an emerging adult who will be asked to lead in a complex and changing world.
-With this in mind, your student has been informed that for the first-year fall term only, you will receive a copy of their grade report so that you can be better informed of their academic adjustment to college life and provide support or assistance if necessary.
-Thereafter, the primary relationship will be between our office and your student.
-The College considers your student to be an adult who is ready to assume responsibility for their own affairs, and consequently the relationship between our office and your student is considered confidential.
+The primary relationship will be between our office and your student.
+As mentioned above, the College considers your student to be an adult who is ready to assume responsibility for their own affairs; consequently, the relationship between our office and your student is considered confidential.
 We usually find that students are willing to share information with families and the negotiation that leads to this revelation can often be quite rewarding, so please do not hesitate to broach the subject with your student.